Last Updated on July 23, 2024 by teamobn

 In such circumstances cutting fluids can come in handy.
 It helps to cool down the cutting edges, makes the chips move away from the edges to make a clean-cut, and keeps the drill bits sharp.

-If you use cutting fluid or multipurpose oil, it will make your drill bits last longer and ensure an overall smooth drilling experience.
+If you use cutting fluid or multipurpose oil, it will make your drill bits last longer and ensure an overall smooth experience of drilling better holes.

 Measure Your Drilling Depth